 Jobs worked closely with Ron Jonhson, former vice president of merchandising at Target, to design the perfect user experience for Apple stores.
 They came up with concepts like the Genius Bar, a product demo theater and internet-connected computers so customers could just hang out and check email or their favorite websites.

 “The Apple stores offer an amazing new way to buy a computer,” Jobs said in a press release.
 “Rather than just hear about megahertz and megabytes, customers can now learn and experience the things they can actually do with a computer, like make movies, burn custom music CDs, and publish their digital photos on a personal website.”

 It was a total reimagining of what a computer store should be.
 Since then, everyone from Samsung to Microsoft copied the formula — although nobody pulled it off like Apple.

-Customers had to wait a few more years before Apple started opening its most iconic retail outlets, like its Fifth Avenue store in New York.
+Customers had to wait a few more years before Apple started opening its most iconic retail outlets, like the Fifth Avenue store in New York.
 However, May 2001 is when the Apple store experiment kicked off in style.
-It hasn’t stopped since…
+It hasn’t stopped since.